-The WI Marquee celebrated Inspirational Women and the Vintage Revival Marquee included a Vintage Tea Room serving tea and cakes which was a big hit, as was the extremely popular Food Zone full of all manner of delicious food and drink for visitors to purchase and take home.
+The WI Marquee celebrated “Market Day” and the Vintage Revival Marquee included a Vintage Tea Room serving tea and cakes which was a big hit and poignant in this special 75th anniversary of D-day.
+The extremely popular Food Zone was full of all manner of delicious food and drink for visitors to purchase and take home.

-Christine Knipe, Chief Executive of the Westmorland Agricultural Society, said: “We are so proud to be celebrating 10 years of Country Fest this year and I would like to say a huge thank you to all the visitors for coming and supporting the event.
-We would also like to thank all the exhibitors, display teams, traders, food and drink producers and our team of volunteers who all help to make this enjoyable family event what it is.
-We look forward to welcoming you all again next year for another great Country Fest where there really is something for all the family.”
+Christine Knipe, Chief Executive of the Westmorland County Agricultural Society, said: “We are so proud to be celebrating 11 years of Country Fest.
+A huge thank you to all the visitors for coming and supporting the event and special thanks to all the exhibitors, display teams, traders, producers and our fantastic team of volunteers who all help to make this enjoyable family event what it is.
+We look forward to welcoming you all again next year for another great Country Fest where there really is something for all the family”

 Country Fest will take place on 30 and 31 May next year, so make a date in your diary.

 Sew Crafty Results

 Floral Display Marquee